dflock/duncanlock.net/content/posts/tech/post-statistics-plugin-for-pelican.rst

 :slug: post-statistics-plugin-for-pelican
 :date: 2013-06-23 21:28:11
 :tags: pelican, plugin, python, stats
+:meta_description: A Pelican plugin to calculate various statistics about a post and store them in an ``article.stats`` dictionary.
+Includes time to read, word count, word frequency and Flesch-kincaid stats.

 This is a Pelican plugin to calculate various statistics about a post and store them in an ``article.stats`` dictionary.
 You can see this in action in the sidebar on the left of this site.